pmaillot/X32-Behringer/README.md

                    [-d 0/1, [0], debug option]
                    [-v 0/1  [1], verbose option]
                    [-k 0/1  [1], keyboard mode on]
-                   [-t int  [10], sets delay between batch commands in ms] [-f file, sets batch mode on, getting input data from 'file'] default IP is 192.168.0.64
+                   [-t int  [10], delay between batch commands in ms] [-s file, reads X32node (scene, snippet, presets) formatted data lines from 'file'] [-f file, sets batch mode on, getting input data from 'file'] default IP is 192.168.0.64

+ If option -s file is used, the program reads data from the provided file until EOF has been reached, and exits after that.

-If option -f is used, the program runs in batch mode, taking data from the provided file until EOF has been reached, or 'exit' or 'kill' entered.
-If not killed or no -f option, the program runs in standard mode, taking data from the keyboard or <stdin> on linux systems.
+ If option -f file is used, the program runs in batch mode, taking data from the provided file until EOF has been reached, or 'exit' or 'kill' entered.

 Note: make sure the batch file is respecting unix standards (i.e. use notepad++ to create the file under Windows so EOL are made of only "\n" and not "\r\n").

  While executing, the following commands can be used (without the quotes):
    '#line of text.....': will print out the input line as a comment line